needlesslygrim/yabw/README.md

-# YouTube Downloader
+# YABW (Yet Another Bad Wrapper)

 A little program I made for my mum so that she could download videos from YouTube more easily.
 Not especially robust :^).

 Due to the limitations of my mum's 2015 dualcore Macbook, the settings for ffmpeg are optimised mainly for speed, not quality.
 If anyone wants to actually